 Redundancy: The key to the preservation of information

 For most of human recorded history, the key to the preservation of any type of information has been redundancy.
-The key was to make lots of copies of a particular scroll, book, or even digital files and make sure that it is kept in several places in case anything were to happen to the others.
+The key was to make multiple copies of a particular scroll, book, or digital file and make sure that it is kept in several places in case the others were lost.

-This in theory would allow information to be kept safe as there would always be multiple intact copies somewhere in the world in case something were to ever happen.
+In theory, this would allow information to be kept safe as there would always be an intact copies somewhere in the world in case your copy went missing.

-The best example to imagine of a redundant system working perfectly is a large library system where there are multiple books spread out over multiple and diverse locations.
+A good example of a redundant system working perfectly is a large regional library with multiple copies of the same books spread out over different locations.

-With the onset of the digital age libraries have themselves become to be seen as redundant and expensive, and there is have been a move to centralize more information (digitally) in a few centers.
+With the onset of the digital age, libraries themselves have begun to seem redundant and expensive, and moves are being made to centralize more information (digitally) in just a few centers.

-According to some estimates, as much as one-third of all the information on the Internet disappears within two years of it being put up.
-After 20 years, the majority of it has turned over.
+According to some estimates, as much as one-third of all the information on the internet disappears within two years of it being put up.
+After 20 years, the majority of it has been lost.

-This phenomenon is known as link rot, and it's a problem because it can make it difficult to find reliable information online.
-Link rot occurs when links to a web page become outdated or broken.
+This phenomenon is known as link rot, and it confounds our efforts to find reliable information online.
+Link rot occurs when links to a web page becomes outdated or broken.
 When this happens, you might end up on a page that no longer exists, or one that has been replaced with something else entirely.